World Rally Championship (2005 video game)

-WRC: FIA World Rally Championship is a racing video game developed by Traveller's Tales for the PlayStation Portable.
+WRC: FIA World Rally Championship is a racing video game developed by Traveller's Tales and published by Sony Computer Entertainment for the PlayStation Portable.
 The game features content from the 2005 World Rally Championship, which was also featured on WRC: Rally Evolved.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 In Japan, where the game was ported and published by Spike on 9 March 2006, Famitsu gave it a score of all four sevens for a total of 28 out of 40.